JuliaLang/julia/doc/src/manual/constructors.md

 If any inner constructor method is defined, no default constructor method is provided: it is presumed that you have supplied yourself with all the inner constructors you need.

-The default constructor is equivalent to writing one or two of your own constructor methods that take all of the object's fields as arguments.
-One is an inner constructor method without type constraints on its arguments that passes the them to `new`, returning the resulting object.
-The other default constructor method is provided if there are any type constraints on the fields.
-This method is an inner constructor method if the type is not generic and similarly passes the arguments to `new`.
+For non-parametric struct declarations (that is, structs without type parameters), the default constructor is equivalent to writing one or two of your own inner constructor methods that take all of the object's fields as arguments.
-However, if the type is generic, it is an outer [Parametric Constructor](@ref) method that delegates to the inner constructor.
+One has no type constraints on its arguments, and passes them to `new`, returning the resulting object.
+The semantics of `new` include implicit `convert` operations to convert each argument to the declared type of the corresponding field.
+The other default constructor method is provided only if there are any type constraints on the fields, and has the methods's arguments constrained to the corresponding field types.
+This method similarly passes the arguments to `new`.

+If the type is parametric, see the section [Parametric Constructors](@ref) for the set of default constructors.

 ```jldoctest
 julia> struct Foo